obunga99/slot-game-c/README.md

 '''
 make
 '''
 compiling the project automaticaly executes it.

+rules:
+    G = great
+    A = dood
+    B = bad
+    S = sh#t

+The ammount of bank points that you get for spinning will depend on the ammount of double or even if you are lucky a full G.